TOAST-DOCS/Contact-Center/en/online-contact-guide-service-management.md

 ![](http://static.toastoven.net/prod_contact_center/2.2.5-(5)_1_en.png)
 **Member Interlink** is a function to apply **member certification process** provided by the client to the help center of Online Contact.
 Through this function, **member inquiries** could be received, and customers could **check** the **sent inquiries**.
 The login method is provided by two types : **GET**, **POST**.
 For the linkage, API should be developed and registered according to the API guide provided by Online Contact.

 Member Interlink function could be **① activated/deactivated** through the button.
-If the function is **activated**, you can select whether to activate **② Non-member inquiry**, and **③ login method**.
-If **Non-member inquiry** option is activated, inquiries can be received even when the customer is not logged in, and if deactivated, inquiries can only be received while customers are logged-in.
+If the function is **activated**, you can select whether to activate **② non-member inquiry**, and **③ login method**.
+If **non-member inquiry** option is activated, inquiries can be received even when the customer is not logged in, and if deactivated, inquiries can only be received while customers are logged-in.

 API guide for each **login method** is linked below.